He Might Extinguish It

-The Magen Avraham (Orach Chayim 298:4) maintains that if a person uses two individual candles for havdalah, he must hold them so that their flames merge into one large flame.
+The Magen Avraham (Orach Chayim 298:4) maintains that if a person uses two candles for Havdalah, he must hold them together so that their flames merge into one large flame.

-R. Akiva Eger (in his glosses in the margin ad loc.), citing the Orach Mishor (mahadura bathra to Yoreh De’ah 433), asserts that two individual candles are considered a torch even if their flames do not touch.
+Rabbi Akiva Eger (in his glosses), citing the Orach Mishor (Mahadura Basra to Yoreh De’ah 433), asserts that two individual candles are considered a torch even if their flames don’t touch.

 Yom Tov And Motzei Shabbos

-When Yom Tov falls on Motzei Shabbos, the havdalah (and the blessing on light/fire) is incorporated in the Yom Tov Kiddush.
-The Elef HaMagen (on Matteh Ephraim 600:3) states that although we do not kindle a special havdalah torch on Yom Tov, one should hold two Yom Tov candles together when reciting the berachah of “borei me’orei ha’esh” (during Kiddush) in order to conform with Rava’s requirement of using a torch for havdalah.
+When Yom Tov falls on Motzei Shabbos, Havdalah is incorporated into the Yom Tov Kiddush.
+The Elef HaMagen (on Matteh Ephraim 600:3) states that although we don’t kindle a special Havdalah torch on Yom Tov, we should hold two Yom Tov candles together when reciting the berachah of borei me’orei ha’esh.

-Some authorities (Minhagei Chabad, found at the end of Shulchan Aruch HaRav, and Shemirath Shabbath Kehilchatah, vol 2., 62-18:32), however, do not permit holding two candles together on Yom Tov (because disengaging the two flames might violate the melachah of kibbui – extinguishing – which is forbidden on Yom Tov).
-They maintain that when Yom Tov falls on Motzei Shabbos, havdalah should be recited on two candles that are not held together.
+Some authorities (see Minhagei Chabad, found at the end of Shulchan Aruch HaRav, and Shemirath Shabbath Kehilchatah vol 2., 62-18:32), however, don’t permit holding two candles together on Yom Tov (because separating the two flames afterward might be a violation of kibbui [extinguishing], which is forbidden on Yom Tov).
+They maintain that when Yom Tov falls on Motzei Shabbos, Havdalah should be recited on two separate candles not held together.